 It is hard to draw a line to ‘She Shook Me Cold’ from Bowie’s juvenile storyteller of 1967, or the embittered folk stylist of the Space Oddity album.
 According to Visconti, the backing tracks were deliberately kept sparse yet full-sounding, recorded “with no overdubs, so that we could play that song live and not disappoint”.

 Ronson made me do it.
 He kept telling me to push the bass up higher in the mix.
 I must admit we were a damn good power trio.
 Thanks to David’s wonderful melody and especially the dynamic chord changes, this song instantly sounded like a heavy metal rock classic, but with better chords.
 We played at a deafening volume in Advision Studios.
 I wore headphones to keep the sound out!

 Five Years (1969–1973) book

 ‘She Shook Me Cold’ was performed on just one known date of the Ziggy Stardust Tour, which ran from 29 January 1972 to 3 July 1973.
-It was performed on 25 February 1972 at the Avery Hill College in Eltham, London.
+It was played on 25 February 1972 at Avery Hill College in Eltham, London.